lane711/sonicjs/README.md

 Modules can be built (using NodeJs) or added from the community repository.
 This allows the system to be extended not only in meeting custom requirements but also the alteration of core functionality (Similar to Drupal).

-I started this project because I have a recent affinity to NodeJs althoug I'm primarily a Asp.Net/C#/SQL Server developer by day.
+I started this project because I have a recent affinity to NodeJs although I'm primarily a Asp.Net/C#/SQL Server developer by day.
 There wasn't an existing NodeJs CMS project with lofty enough goals to perhaps someday become a highly trusted web application platform/CMS.

-### What is this repository for? ###
+## Contributing ##

 * livereload . -e 'hbs,css,js' -d 1000
 * Quick summary